plum-umd/cmsc330-public/projects/extra/solver/README.md

 Solvability
 -----------
 Not every eight-puzzle is solvable.
 Fortunately, there is a simple algorithm to determine whether a puzzle has a solution.
-An inversion is a pair `(I,J)` of tiles such that `J > I` and `I` occurs before `J` when the board is represented as a list.
+An inversion is a pair `(I,J)` of tiles such that `I > J` and `I` occurs before `J` when the board is represented as a list.
 You can check that every move preserves the [parity](https://en.wikipedia.org/wiki/Parity_(mathematics)) of the number of inversions in a board.
 In particular, the goal board has no inversions and therefore is not reachable from any board having an odd number of inversions.
 Conversely, one can show that every board having an even number of inversions is solvable.
 The following predicates implement the solvability check.

 - **Predicate:** `inversions(Board,N)`
 - **Description:** `N` is the number of inversions in `Board`.